Primary Integrated Care Supports (PICS) Program

 Primary Integrated Care Supports (PICS) provides clinical care and coordination through recovery-oriented mental health services to people who are living with severe and persistent mental illness in the Central and Eastern Sydney Primary Health Network region.

 People are paired with experienced and credentialed mental health nurses, who work closely with peer workers.
-The nurse will consult with the referrer, get to know each person so they can develop a collaborative plan and work with them to put this plan into place.
-Whether this is coordinating care with GPs and psychiatrists, liaising with family and carers, reviewing mental health and wellbeing, supporting self-management of mental and physical health, monitoring compliance with medication, developing links with health and community services, and above all developing a therapeutic relationship to support people to stay well whilst living in the community.
+The nurse will consult with the referrer and get to know each person so they can develop a collaborative plan, and work with them to put this plan into place.
+This includes coordinating care with GPs and psychiatrists, liaising with family and carers, reviewing mental health and wellbeing, supporting self-management of mental and physical health, monitoring compliance with medication, developing links with health and community services, and above all, developing a therapeutic relationship to support people to stay well whilst living in the community.

-As people are supported by PICS and can manage more themselves, they are discharged to on-going care by their GP.
+As people are supported by PICS and build their individual capacity and resilience, they are discharged to ongoing care with their GP.

 Eligibility

-To be eligible to access, consumers need to:
+To be eligible to access, individuals need to:

 - Be aged between 18 and 65 years.